-Our supervisory board members receive rights to acquire depositary receipts for shares in our capital as a part of their remuneration.
-In connection with this offering, we expect to adopt a Supervisory Board Compensation Program, which will provide for cash and equity compensation to our Supervisory Board members, see "Management - Remuneration of Supervisory Board Members Following this Offering."
-Although the DCGC discourages such remuneration, we believe that such remuneration is appropriate due to our anticipated listing on NASDAQ.
+Consistent with market practice in the U.S., our supervisory board members receive rights to acquire depositary receipts for shares in our capital as a part of their remuneration.
+In connection with these rights, we expect to adopt a Supervisory Board Compensation Program, which will provide for cash and equity compensation to our Supervisory Board members.
+Refer to Note 21 to the consolidated financial statements for further information on management board and supervisory board compensation.

+Although the DCGC discourages such remuneration, we believe that such remuneration is appropriate due to our listing on NASDAQ.